 Q: How does IceStone adhere to its values and mission while also stay staying competitive?
 Is there a unique business model that you use?

 AM: IceStone was created to bring something unique and beautifully designed while maintaining its commitment to the environment.
 There is a market for that and it’s growing everyday.
-For some people, IceStone’s design and colors are what captures them and the sustainable factor is the icing on the cake, and for others, it may be the other way around where IceStone’s sustainability captures them, and the design is the icing on the cake.
+For some people, IceStone’s complete interior design and colors are what captures them and the sustainable factor is the icing on the cake, and for others, it may be the other way around where IceStone’s sustainability captures them, and the design is the icing on the cake.
 Even though there is a wide array of competition in the countertop marketplace, IceStone has a uniqueness that is unparalleled.

 A few years ago we decided to become distributors of other surfaces and expand our selection of countertops.
 We are the northeast distributors for like-minded sustainable surfaces: PaperStone (recycled paper), Durat (recycled plastic), and QuartzStone (reclaimed quartz).
 It’s unique in the fact that you won’t find many manufacturers that are also distributors.

 We are a founding B Corporation member and we operate under a triple bottom line which is: People, Planet, & Profit.
 All employees own a percentage of the company and earn living wages immediately upon hire.